badsectorlabs/ludus/docs/docs/Environment Guides/basic-ad-network.md

 ![Network Diagram](/img/envs/basic-active-directory-network.png)

-This network contains a Domain Controller (`JD-DC01-2019`), and Windows 11 workstation (`JD-WIN11-22H2-1` with Office 2019 64bit, Chrome, Firefox, Burpsuite, VSCode, 7zip, process hacker, ilspy and other useful utilities), and a Kali VM (`JD-Kali`) in a separate network.
+This network contains a Domain Controller (`JD-DC01-2022`) for the domain `ludus.domain`, and Windows 11 workstation (`JD-WIN11-22H2-1` with Office 2019 64bit, Chrome, Firefox, Burpsuite, VSCode, 7zip, process hacker, ilspy and other useful utilities), and a Kali VM (`JD-Kali`) in a separate network.
 The Windows hosts can only reach the Kali VM on tcp/80, tcp/443, and tcp/8080.
 The Kali VM can reach the Windows VM on any protocol and any port.